 After you have made an appointment for a COVID-19 vaccination at a County-led POD (point of dispensing), you should receive an email confirmation or vaccine ID number indicating your appointment details.
 A print-out of the appointment confirmation or ID number must be presented at the POD for vaccination.
-A photo ID and indication of employment (if within a population which requires employment for vaccine eligibility) must be presented, as well.
-Indication of employment may include an employment ID card, letter from an employer, or a pay stub, depending upon the specific priority status.
+A photo ID and/or consent for a minor, must be presented, as well.

 This does not sign you up for a vaccine appointment.
 After you fill out the Vaccine Notification Request form on the County’s Vaccine Resource Center, your information will be added to a County mailing list, and you will receive email updates on vaccination availability, when you may be eligible to receive the vaccine, and how to schedule an appointment.

 The current COVID‐19 vaccines available from Pfizer, Moderna, and Johnson and Johnson have undergone scientifically rigorous and proven clinical trials involving diverse populations consisting of tens of thousands of volunteers.
 In all the trials, no serious side effects have been identified in the authorized vaccines.
 The Federal Drug Administration has granted emergency authorization for the 3 authorized vaccines and here in New York, a COVID‐19 Clinical Advisory Task Force has conducted an independent safety review of each.